Comfort Quilts and Pillowcases

 Sorry, but no. Quilts must be new and clean.

 Quilted or tied?

 Very few agencies can take tied quilts, so we are not asking for donations of tied quilts at this time.
-However, tufted quilts are welcome because they do not have strings that can become loose and possibly be "eaten."
+Please machine or hand quilt all quilts for donation.

 Where do I get those cool MVQG labels?

 The labels are always available at the guild meetings.